Grandson of legends, Tommy Doyle is Man City's next great hope after Carabao Cup stroll | Goal.com

 Pardoe, meanwhile, holds the record as the club’s youngest ever player when he made his debut aged just 15 years and 313 days.
 His grandson,18 years and 12 days, was not much older.

-It was still surprising to see him given a start in a position that the Catalan coach sees a pivotal, even with Fernandinho suspended and Rodri missing through injury.
+It was still surprising to see him given a start in a position that the Catalan coach sees as pivotal, even with Fernandinho suspended and Rodri missing through injury.

 But Doyle was fearless.